luigibruzzese/RA-MIRI-Labs/Assignment-1/README.md

 where the strings enclosed in square brackets are optional and can be used for different purposes.
 In particular:
 - --N=integer sets the integer value of the number of balls N. If not provided, the default value is 500;
 - --n=integer sets the dimension of the board n (or, equivantly, the number of cells in which the balls can fail).
 If not provided, the default value is 50;
-- --binomial makes the program show the binomial approximation (with p = 0.5, see the report for more details), and its MSE with respect to the real data;
+- --binomial makes the program show the binomial approximation (with p = 0.5 if not set with --p), and its MSE with respect to the real data;
 - --gaussian makes the program show the gaussian approximation of the binomial one;
 - --p=float sets the probability, for each ball, of falling to the right at each of the n steps.
 If not provided, the default value is 0.5.